pantrypoints/sp/content/en/research/aristotle/metaphysics/book-3/part-2.md

 ---
 heading: "Part 2"
-title: "Questions 1 to 3"
+title: "Should the sciences investigate all the kinds of causes? "
 weight: 4
 c: "indigo"
-description: "Should the sciences investigate all the kinds of causes?"
+description: "How could it belong to one science to recognize the principles if these are not contrary?"
 writer:
   name: Aristotle
   url: https://en.wikipedia.org/wiki/Aristotle